The murder of private investigator Daniel Morgan remains one of London’s most notorious unsolved cases.

 Alastair Morgan commented at the end of the case: “We have encountered stubborn obstruction and worse at the highest levels of the Metropolitan police.
 We have found an impotent police complaints system, and we have met with inertia or worse on the part of successive governments.
 We have been failed utterly by all of the institutions designed to protect us.”

-The remit of the panel involves addressing questions related to “police involvement in the murder, the role played by police corruption in protecting those responsible for the murder from being brought to justice and the failure to confront that corruption, the incidence of connections between private investigators, police officers and journalists at the News of the World and other parts of the media and alleged corruption involved in the linkages between them.”
+The remit of the panel involved addressing questions related to “police involvement in the murder, the role played by police corruption in protecting those responsible for the murder from being brought to justice and the failure to confront that corruption, the incidence of connections between private investigators, police officers and journalists at the News of the World and other parts of the media and alleged corruption involved in the linkages between them.”

 Links and further reading: